 No Regular tasks / improvement deliverable Milestone 01 SEMP 01a Regular tasks Check SEMP application once in 6 months per domain and create a report and issue list.
 Analyse and detect inefficiencies und unused aspects of the SEMP application in the teams and define optimization issues.
 Check every SEMP process in at least two teams during the contract period.
 Collect actively feedback about the SEMP and create optimization issue workitems in Polarion.
 Collect and react on user questions about the SEMP application (hotline).
 Create a FAQ list and provide it to the domains.
-Create issue workitems of SEMP optimizations and report to the requesting users when they are solved. a.
-Description of Deliverable: 01b Improv ements / single deliver able a.
+Create issue workitems of SEMP optimizations and report to the requesting users when they are solved.
+List of issues solved every month 01b Improv ements / single deliver able a.
 Description of Deliverable: Two new SEMP versions are expected (one version per six month) in this contract (V3, V4) V3 must contain: Quality assurance process, Documentation, concept, architecting and modelling handbook (MBSE), v1.
 Revision of all annexes, especially those with open points not addressed in SEMP v2. b.
 Sub-Milestones: SEMP V3: May 2024 C. Definition of done: SEMP update is approved by Coregroup, domain and all domains leads d.
 Interaction with other Domains: All Oct 2024

-No Regular tasks / improvement deliverable Milestone 02 Requirements management 1 List of issues solved every month 02b Improv ements / single deliver able a.
+No Regular tasks / improvement deliverable Milestone 02 Requirements management 02a Regular tasks Refine the requirement management process in the SEMP.
+Check the process application in the domains (at least every 6 months per domain) and give feedback and instructions.
+Register issues for the process improvements.
+Check the quality of newly (or externally) created requirements (probes) once per month, and give feedbacks to the domains, e.g., about the following aspects: Textual quality Correct derivation Links and traceability Unassigned requirements Prepare and coordinate the functional team meetings (every 1-2 month) for requirements: Coordination for the assignment of requirements to the domains, if the assignment is unclear Assure the coherence, quality, and completeness of the full requirement implementation in the specification (requirements from all sides, like from sector, Task 1 or between other Tasks or domains), as well as for the processes and interfaces between tasks.
+Create two reports per year about the requirement implementation.
+Manage all points above as a prioritized Issue (with linked tasks) list in Polarion and create monthly work reports out of this list List of issues solved every month 02b Improv ements / single deliver able a.
 Description of two deliverables: Set up a requirements management plan that gathers which requirement areas in all domains will be worked on and completed when.
 Coordinate the completion of the first complete set of linked requirements (at least on top-level per domain) for the whole system currently in scope based on contributions of the tasks and domains.
-Sub-Milestones: none Definition of done: Requirements management plan is defined and agreed Interaction with other Domains: All domains Dec 2023 July 2024 03 SP meta data (Definitions and References) 03a Regular tasks Refine the glossary and Reference management process in the SEMP.
+Sub-Milestones: none Definition of done: Dec 2023 July 2024 03 SP meta data (Definitions and References) 03a Regular tasks Refine the glossary and Reference management process in the SEMP.
 Check the process application in the domains (at least every 6 months per domain) and give feedback and instructions.
 Register issues for the process improvements.
 Check the quality of newly (or externally) created Definitions (probes) and references once per month, and give feedbacks or change tasks to the domains about the following aspects Preciseness and specificity (e.g. domain specific language only allowed for very generic terms) Textual quality Links and traceability (correct linked usage in specifications) List of issues solved every month